EvanChipps/analytics-engineering-assessment/README.md

 ## Getting Started

+Fork this repository into a private repository in your own Github account.
+Invite `dave@statype.com` as a collaborator so I can view your worker later.
-This repository is a template repository - please clone it to your personal GitHub and add your @statype contact as an external contributor.
-You may do this initially or after you've spent your 2-3h (3 hours absolutely maximum please - we would rather an unpolished working solution after 2 hours than an incredibly polished and "perfect" solution after 10.)
+Do this as you are beginning your work though this does not "start the clock" on your actual work - please take the best 2-3h of your time to work as you can.
+3 hours should be an absolute maximum please - we would rather an unpolished working solution after 2 hours than an incredibly polished and "perfect" solution after 10.

 ### With a devcontainer